Joseph Schubach Jewelers Blog

 Here are a few other stellar examples of palladium pieces:

 Platinum is a bit of an elusive metal.
 We all have a historical understanding of gold and silver but platinum can seem like the odd man out.
 What is it exactly?
-And why would you choose platinum over other metals?
+And why would you choose platinum over other metals for a wedding band or other fine jewelry?
 Well, here’s a few points on platinum to ponder prior to purchase:

 All the platinum ever mined would fit in the average size living room!